JackLangdon/news-headlines/README.md

 ```$ news ?<search term> /<serach without term> </serach> <number of articles> <source flag>```

-_search term_, _search without term_ _number of articles_ and _source flag_ are optional arguments.
+_search term_, _search without term_, _number of articles_ and _source flag_ are optional arguments.
 Their order does not matter.
 None are required.

 #### Search term
 - A string to match with the article headline.